Anatoly Moskvin: Motive

 In an interview after his arrest, Moskvin stated he felt great sympathy for the dead children and thought that they could be brought back to life by either science or black magic.
 As an expert on Celtic culture, Moskvin learned that the ancient Druids slept on graves in order to communicate with spirits of their dead.
 He also studied the culture of the peoples of Siberia, in particular the ancient Yakuts, and discovered they had a similar practice for communicating with the dead.
 Moskvin began searching for obituaries of recently deceased children.
 When he found an obituary that "spoke" to him, he would sleep on the child's grave in order to determine if the spirit wished to be brought back to life.
-Moskvin claimed he had been doing this for around twenty years and insisted that when he began, he never dug up a grave without the permission of the child within.
+Moskvin claimed he had been doing this for around 20 years and insisted that when he began, he never dug up a grave without the permission of the child within.
 As he grew older, it became physically painful for him to sleep on the graves, so he began bringing the bodies home where it would be more comfortable to sleep near them.
-He hoped the spirits would be more willing to speak in a safe, welcoming home and that they might be easier to hear when they were no longer underground.
+He hoped the spirits would be more willing to speak within a safe, welcoming home and that they might be easier to hear when they were no longer underground.